Developing a Business Plan for a New Law Firm

 Part of the ‘Lawyerist Healthy Law Firm’Learn more

-A business plan is the foundation for everything your business does.
+A law firm business plan is the foundation for everything your business does.
 Without a solid foundation, your firm will lack direction from the very beginning.

 A good business plan includes:

-We worked with a lawyer who was stressed out about his vision and values.
+We worked with a lawyer who was stressed out about his vision.
 He spent weeks on the assignment because he couldn’t think of a statement that would make his entire office happy.

 From hiring to client management to a marketing strategy, every decision you make comes from your values.

 Your values are typically 3-6 factual statements that are authentically you.

 Here are some tips on crafting great values:

 Each of these represents the culture of our company (even “Experiment Like a Lobster,” which describes our playful and out-of-the-box thinking process).
 We use these values for all of our decisions, especially hiring.
 When we evaluate a candidate, we study their fit: Are they open to experimenting?
 Are they willing to help us build an inclusive community?
 Are they eager to lean into candor and compassion?